Cat management update August 2021

 Bruny Cat Management Update – Dec 2020

-A Community Forum on Dec 5th at Dennes Point provided information on the research and cat management activities planned for the next two years and discussed how the community can get involved.
-The work will focus on North Bruny as it is an important area in Tasmania for the threatened Eastern quoll and because of […]
+A Community Forum on Dec 5th at Dennes Point provided information on the research and cat management activities planned for the next two years and discussed how the community can […]

 Inside with cats

 Inside with Cats is a partnership between Kingborough Council, Ten Lives Cat Centre, Tasmanian Conservation Trust and the Bruny Island Environment Network.
-This series of 5 videos introduces six Kingborough cats (along with their humans), who are embracing life on the inside.
-Inside with Cats is not just about containing cats inside a house, it […]
+This series of 5 videos introduces six Kingborough […]

 Community trapping of stray cats

 Assistance is being offered to Bruny Islanders to trap stray cats on private land.
-By arrangement, traps can be borrowed and cats taken to the Cat Facility at Alonnah for assessment and care.
-We will particularly welcome help in our priority areas which include North Bruny and the Simpsons Bay, Alonnah and Adventure Bay areas. […]
+By arrangement, traps can be borrowed and cats taken to the Cat Facility at Alonnah for […]

 Latest update on Cat Management for Bruny